 Policies that promote business

 Many innovative policies, including the Industrial and Investment Promotion Policy (RIIP) announced by the current state government, have boosted the investment prospects in the State.
 No other state can boost an act that allows single window clearance.
 Rajasthan Enterprises Single Window Enabling and Clearance Act, 2011 is a single-point contact to reduce the time and efforts involved in various clearances and approvals of applications submitted by investors.
-The investors can also view the status of their online applications.
+Investors can also view the status of their online applications.
 The State has a network of support organizations like the Rajasthan State Industrial Development and Investment Corporation, the Commissioner of Industries, the Bureau of Investment Promotion, and the Rajasthan Finance Corporation.
 Rajasthan investment incentives include:

 - Power concessions